 Cocoa Horizons is a non-profit organization operating in Côte d’Ivoire, Ghana and Cameroon, countries representing about 65% of the world’s cocoa producers.

 “Improve the livelihoods of cocoa farmers and their communities through the promotion of sustainable and entrepreneurial agriculture, enhance productivity and community development.”

 THE NEW WOMEN OF COCOA is a project in favor of cocoa farmers in Ivory Coast.

 It consists in modernizing the production of soap, which has always been made for family use according to an ancient manual technique.
-Thanks to this project, soap production becomes remunerated and accessible to many Ivorian women of the UCAS cooperative.
+Thanks to this project, soap production becomes remunerated and accessible to Ivorian women.